AgnostiqHQ/covalent/doc/source/getting_started/index.rst

 .. note::

+   Installation via Conda is currently only supported for Linux.
 Sometimes Conda can have trouble resolving packages.
 Use the flag :code:`--override-channels` to speed things up.

 Docker Install
 --------------